Important Read: COVID Home care, Isolation and Treatment

 WHAT WAS MEDICALLY NEW IN THE 2ND WAVE?

 Apart from the typical COVID signs of fever, cough, and sore throat, people getting infected in the 2nd wave sometimes showed non-specific and vague symptoms like persistent headache, general body ache, tiredness and weakness, or digestive complaints like nausea, indigestion and diarrhea.
 Loss of smell and/or taste was still a useful and characteristic sign.

 Therefore, it was advised to contact one’s family physician even if fever or cough is not present, for the other symptoms and get tested in case there had been possible recent exposure to a COVID-positive person or improper precautions taken in public places.
 Also, entire families including children getting infected and showing symptoms, even if one member tests positive for COVID, was commonly seen.

-The RT-PCR which has been considered the gold standard test for diagnosing COVID, can be negative initially especially in the first 48 hours, in some cases even when symptoms are present.
-The test subsequently turns positive some days later when repeated, but by then there can be significant lung involvement and worsening of the person’s condition.
+The RT-PCR which has been considered the gold standard test for diagnosing COVID could be negative initially especially in the first 48 hours, in some cases even when symptoms are present.
+The test subsequently turns positive some days later when repeated, but by then there could be significant lung involvement and worsening of the person’s condition.
 Due to high caseload, RT-PCR reports may get delayed over 24-48 hours.
 A home testing low-cost Rapid Antigen Test (RAT) kit is now available which can give the result in a few minutes and a positive result is taken as diagnostic of COVID.
 A negative result in symptomatic people needs confirmation by RT-PCR.

 Routine blood tests like CBC as well as specific inflammatory markers like CRP, D-dimer, ferritin, LDH, IL-6 and cardiac troponin I, can also help identify people with a higher risk of disease progression and complications especially in hospitalized patients, when done at the appropriate time.
-The presence of comorbidities should always prompt thorough investigation.
+The presence of comorbidities should always prompt a thorough investigation.

 In cases where RT-PCR is positive, in addition to cycle threshold (Ct), gene sequencing for variants of random samples should be advocated where such variants of concern (VOCs) have been documented to be spreading.